The 4 Best Ways to Conduct Customer Research Online

 So why should they choose you over your competitor?
 Why would they end up buying from your competitor?
 What can you do better, or differently, to attract them?
 To answer these questions, look at the competition.

 Determine who your truest competitors are.
 Study their websites, blogs, and social media presence.
 Break down their messaging and the ways they engage their customers.
-Run a PickFu poll to ask consumers how your products, listings, and pricing stacks up against theirs.
+Run a PickFu poll to ask consumers how your products, listings, and pricing stack up against theirs.

 Doing a thorough analysis of “the other guys” will help you uncover what they do well, where they might fall short, and how you can use that to your advantage.

 It’s a crowded marketplace out there.
 By doing customer research to know exactly whom you’re trying to reach, you’ll put yourself in the best position for launching your product or store.

 Any of these four methods will turn up insights about your customers that you hadn’t thought of.
 Taken together, they’ll likely prevent you from making costly mistakes later and dropping that proverbial ball.